simonjulianl/tp/docs/UserGuide.md

 **Example:**

 &#8291;Type the command `list t/doctor` into the command box.
-Then, the list of doctors will be displayed, as shown below.
+Press `Enter` and the list of doctors will be displayed, as shown below.

 ![tut-list-doctor](images/doctorug/tut_doctorlist.png)